TACO: Adversarial Camouflage Optimization on Trucks to Fool Object Detectors: Related Works

-Addressing these limitations, triplanar mapping was introduced (ACTIVE \cite{ACTIVE}), which projects the pattern from three different planes to reduce distortion on complex geometries.
-Despite these improvements, precise texture mapping remained challenging due to incorrect pixel correspondences on intricate 3D models.
+Addressing these limitations, triplanar mapping was introduced (ACTIVE~\cite{ACTIVE}), which projects the pattern from three different planes to reduce distortion on complex geometries. { However, it still struggles to maintain texture proportions on complex geometries, such as bent or highly curved surfaces, because~the mapping does not account for the underlying surface’s spatial distortion. }

-An alternative and more accurate approach involves the use of neural mesh renderers, also known as differentiable renderers \cite{diff_renderer}.
-By accurately mapping textures onto the faces of 3D models, differentiable renderers facilitate end-to-end optimization of adversarial textures.
-The Dual Attention Suppression (DAS) approach \cite{DAS} utilized this technique, aiming to suppress the attention maps of the target detection model while generating visually natural adversarial textures relying on partial coverage using patches.
+An alternative and more accurate approach involves the use of neural mesh renderers, also known as differentiable renderers~\cite{diff_renderer}.
+By mapping textures directly onto each triangle face of the 3D mesh using UV coordinates, differentiable renderers ensure that every pixel in the final rendered view aligns with the underlying geometry, allowing reliable gradient backpropagation into the texture space and minimizing artifacts.
+The Dual Attention Suppression (DAS) approach~\cite{DAS} utilized this technique, aiming to suppress the attention maps of the target detection model while generating visually natural adversarial textures relying on partial coverage using~patches.

-However, partial coverage is less effective compared to full-body textures; the superior performance of the Full-coverage Camouflage Attack (FCA) was demonstrated by Wang et al. \cite{FCA}, achieving increased robustness and performance in deceiving object detectors.
-Building upon this, Zhou et al. further enhanced the effectiveness of adversarial patterns by simulating various weather conditions, such as different times of day, rain, and fog \cite{RAUCA}.
+However, partial coverage is less effective compared to full-body textures; the superior performance of the Full-coverage Camouflage Attack (FCA) was demonstrated by Wang~et~al.~\cite{FCA}, achieving increased robustness and performance in deceiving object detectors.
+Building upon this, Zhou~et~al. proposed RAUCA where they further enhanced the effectiveness of adversarial patterns by simulating various weather conditions, such as different times of day, rain, and~fog~\cite{RAUCA}.
 They incorporated environmental information from background images, which they passed through their Environment Feature Extractor network.
-Their results indicated that patterns optimized under diverse scenarios exhibit greater resilience in real-world applications.
+Their results indicated that patterns optimized under diverse scenarios exhibit greater resilience in real-world~applications.

-In parallel, Duan et al. proposed a method to generate adversarial patterns for a 3D truck object, specifically targeting the Faster R-CNN object detector \cite{CAC}.
-Their approach combined 3D rendering with dense proposal attacks to train adversarial camouflage across varying viewpoints and lighting conditions, further advancing the effectiveness of 3D adversarial attacks on vehicle-based models.
+In parallel, Duan~et~al. proposed a method to generate adversarial patterns for a 3D truck object, specifically targeting the Faster R-CNN object detector~\cite{CAC}.
+Their approach combined 3D rendering with dense proposal attacks to train adversarial camouflage across varying viewpoints and lighting conditions, further advancing the effectiveness of 3D adversarial attacks on vehicle-based~models.